Entering the European market for fresh peas

 Frozen as alternative for fresh peas

 The main competition for fresh peas are frozen (or preserved) peas.
 Sugar snaps and mangetout are most often sold as a fresh product, while common garden peas (without pods) are mostly conserved in jars and cans.
-As an alternative there are frozen peas available (with or without pods) for consumers that look for a balance of fresh and shelf life.
+As an alternative there are frozen peas available (with or without pods) for consumers that look for a balance of freshness and shelf life.

 Frozen peas do not give the consumer the same experience, but in reality the freshness of frozen vegetables is often better than the fresh import.
 Frozen peas are blanched and frozen just after their harvest which maintains their quality.
 One of the leading companies in frozen peas is Greenyard with their Pinguin brand.